dipscope/TypeManager.TS/README.md

 ## Defining configuration manually

 There are circumstances when decorators cannot be used or you don't want to.
 For example you are using a 3rd party package and cannot decorate classes from it.
 Another use case - you want to configure some options globally.
-In this case you can define the complete configuration through special static configure method.
+In this case you can define the complete configuration through special static configure methods.

-There are also exist separate methods to configure each type manager option, so the provided examples can be simplified to avoid creating additional object.
+We have separate methods to configure each type manager option, so the provided examples can be simplified to avoid creating additional object.
 It is useful when you need to configure only one option.
 In our examples we are always use the main one to give you a general overview.

 ### Configuring global options